mtzaquia/MTZTableViewManager/README.md

 * Note that the form fields must conform to `MTZFormField`.
 The framework already provides a default implementation for `UITextField`, `UITextView`, `UISwitch` and `UIStepper`.

 ### Form fields input accessory view
 Form fields automatically provide you with `inputAccessoryView` for jumping between other fields within the same section.
-To localise the buttons on the framework-provided input accessory view, simply add the following entries to your  `Localizable.strings`, replace the translations to whatever fits your needs.:
+To localise the buttons on the framework-provided input accessory view, simply add the following entries to your  `Localizable.strings`, replacing the translations to whatever fits your needs:
 ```objc
 "mtz_prev" = "Prev";
 "mtz_next" = "Next";